XITAOJIN/GMX_shell/README.md

 # GMX_shell
-Run gromacs in a shell script
+Locally run gromacs in a shell script and also supply the .mdp file which is added 2 lines :

+comm-grps    = protein     ;

+comm-mode   = angular    ;

+These two parameter settings can fix your protein-ligand complex in the center of PBC box all the time when running gromacs.